C.D. Oro: Relegation 1970s

 In 1969 the club finished last in the league tied with Jabatos de Nuevo León.
 A two-game series was played and after 180 minutes the score stayed at 0–0 and so a final third game was played to untie relegation.
 In that third games the clubs seemed tired and it was until the end of the match when Bernardino Brambila scored the only game in the match for Oro, thus Oro avoided relegation.

 The following year the club once again finished last this time avoiding relegation because the Mexican Football Federation decided to increase the number of clubs in the first division from 18 to 20 and so Club Oro was spared, Puebla FC and Zacatepec were promoted from the second division.

 In 1970 the club was sold due to financial problems and the new owners changed the name of the club to Club Social y Deportivo Jalisco but kept the club yellow and blue colors.
 The club began activities in 1970 playing its first game under the name Club Social y Deportivo Jalisco.
 The club finished 2nd, 5 points behind the eventual champions Deportivo Toluca F.C.
 In the 1971–72 tournament the club failed to qualify to the playoffs with 9 points in 8th place.
-In the 1972–73 the club fished last in its group.
+In the 1972–73 the club finished last in its group.
 In the 1973–74 and 1975–76 seasons the club finished last in the table.

 In the 1976–1977 season the club finished 12th overall 7 points behind Club de Fútbol Laguna who earned the last playoffs spot.
 The club won 10 games tied 14 and lost 14 out of 38, scoring 58 and allowing 59, finishing with 44 points.
 The Chilean Osvaldo Castro led the club with 17 goals score.

 In 1977–1978 the club once again failed to qualify finishing 12th overall just 4 points behind Atlético Español who earned the last playoff spot.
 The club had a record of 5–29–4, scoring only 19 goals and allowing only 18.

 In 1978–79 the club finished 17th overall with 39 points 6 more than the last place Toros Neza with a record of 5 wins 24 draws and 9 losses scoring 25 goals and allowing 34.